equalizedigital/accessibility-checker/README.txt

 = Do I have to connect to any third-party APIs? =

 No, Accessibility Checker runs completely on your server and does not require you to connect to any external APIs or services for scans.
-This can save you thousands of dallars per year in accessibility scanning fees and is privacy-focused, ensuring that your website data stays completely under your control.
+This can save you thousands of dollars per year in accessibility scanning fees and is privacy-focused, ensuring that your website data stays completely under your control.

 == Screenshots ==